-Christian mommy, are you traversing through a desert?
-Refreshment is here.
+Friend, are you traversing through a desert?

 I’m parched, sapped of energy, and in desperate search of respite, only finding mirages in TV shows, Facebook, and yes, I’ll say it—bathroom breaks.
-It’s difficult, one could say impossible, to minister well to my little one when my heart is running on empty.
+It’s difficult, one could say impossible, to minister well to my little ones when my heart is running on empty.
 Sound familiar?

 During these days I have to say quick prayers to the Lord to say sane, calling upon Him for sustenance.
 Then, if I am faithful in searching His Scriptures in a brief moment of calm, I am never disappointed.

 Especially when I read about Jesus, and what He said.
 His statements bring to mind the truth and promise and REALNESS of the Gospel, the cup of water my thirsty soul so desperately aches for.Where water exists there is life.
 Jesus Christ is water to the human soul.
 Click To Tweet

 The Lord created our bodies to require water to survive, and what a picture that provides for our need of Him!
 The theme of water is prevalent in the Bible, because it displays the revitalizing and sustaining power of God.
 The sensation of quenching thirst is like no other, and when we envision our faith in Jesus that way, it’s completely, utterly rejuvenating.

 So the verse you’re waiting for, the verse that will supply a beautiful watering hole in the desert days of life is this: